27-GROUP/zkpml/README.md

-Of course!
-Below is a simple README.md for your encryption script:

----

 # SecureEncryption

 SecureEncryption is a Python script that provides a straightforward interface for RSA-AES hybrid encryption.
 It allows users to encrypt a message using a combination of RSA and AES-GCM encryption and subsequently decrypt it.